chriMay/Image_Harvester/readme.md

 # Open Questions

-- How to handle Subwindow?
-- How to handle config file

 # ToDo
-- Foto-Format in config.infi übernehmen

 - Statistics von Kamera in Info frame (live die frequenz angeben)
 - nur bildausschnitt übernehmen (Größe des Ausschnitts übernehmen und Position[xy]-> linke obere Ecke als Referenz)
 - Check if the driver & software package for COUGAR and BlueFox3 are the same
-- Improve function for image harvesting (not running well at the Moment)